ubunatic/mac/mousepaste/Backlog.md

 ### **MP002**.
 Respect Copying Disabled
 Mousepaste sends `Cmd+C` even when copying is disabled.
 In the Edit menu the "Copy" option may be disabled.
 This is
-* not detected and
+* not detected yet and
-* not detected for multiple languages
+* not detected yet for multiple languages (option not named "Copy")
+* however AX based selections must still work, e.g, when selecting non-editable text

 ### **MP003**.
 App-specific Settings
-Some Apps may need workarounds or at least could need some tweaking to copy actually usable "selected text" (Finder).
-None of this is implemented.
+Some Apps may need workarounds or tweaking to copy actually usable "selected text".
+For instance Finder copies the filenames when selecting files.

 ### **MP004**.
 VSCode Terminal Warnings
 The embedded Terminal will complain that *The terminal has no selection to copy*